-How much grading is anticipated to occur and where?
+• How much grading is anticipated to occur and where?

-Amounts consistent with a building permit for the processing center.
-Approximately 57 cubic yards for the roadway and cultivation area.
+Amounts consistent with a building permit, approximately 500 cubic yards for building construction.

-Will soil be imported or exported to/from the site?
+• Will soil be imported or exported to/from the site?
 If so where and what amount?

 Approximately 1,000 cubic yards of soil will be imported from a source yet to be determined.
 It will be used to supplement the soil mix currently on the property after each growing season.